- All Applicants

 - Concurrent Studies

 Students with superior academic records (90% or higher) may apply for limited admission to complete one or two university courses while still attending secondary school.
 Admission is limited to one term, with a maximum of two courses in the term.
-Credit for these courses may be applied to academic degrees if the student is subsequently admitted to a regular program at the University.
+Credit for these courses may be applied to academic degrees if the student is subsequently admitted to a regular program at the university.

-Applications should be supported by a letter of recommendation from the school principal or designate, and an official copy of the academic record.
+Applications should be supported by a recommendation from the school principal or designate, and an official copy of the academic record.
 Admission under this category is at the discretion of the director of admissions and the respective faculty dean.

 - Irregular Admission (Faculty of Education)